Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 Northern water snakes have more variation in color than most species, ranging from gray to brown to nearly black in some individuals.
 Their color tends to darken with age, too.
 This snake lives throughout the state.

 They prefer quiet waters, especially ponds and lakes.
 You’ll often see them basking at the water’s edge.
 Fish are their favorite prey, and they eat most non-game species.
 Amphibians are occasionally hunted, as well.
-They prefer to run from danger, but when captured they become very aggressive, biting repeatedly.
+They prefer to run from danger, but when captured they become very defensive, biting repeatedly.

 6. Western Ribbon Snake